JaytheSpazz/PiHole-Panel/README.md

 ![](https://raw.githubusercontent.com/daleosm/PiHole-Panel/master/setup.png)
 ![](https://raw.githubusercontent.com/daleosm/PiHole-Panel/master/setup_done.png)

-PiHole-Panel connects to one or multiple Pi-hole hosts and reports statistics in real-time and also allows you to use it as a control panel to control your hosts.
+PiHole-Panel connects to one or multiple Pi-hole hosts and reports statistics in real-time and also allows you to use it as a control panel.

 Includes compliant desktop entry.
 (Icon belongs to https://github.com/pi-hole)